If you’ve been noticing that your succulent has been looking a bit droopy lately, you’re not alone.

 If you think your succulent is in too much sun, the first thing to do is move it to a shadier spot.

-Succulents thrive in bright indirect sunlight, so try to find a spot that’s in the shade but still gets some light.
+Succulents thrive in bright indirect sunlight, so try to find a spot in the shade but still get some light.

-Succulent plants need at least four hours of direct sunlight a day.
+Succulent plants need at least four hours of direct sunlight daily.

-If you can’t move your succulent to a shadier spot, try using a shade cloth to protect it from the sun.
+If you can’t move your plant to a shadier spot, use a shade cloth to protect it from the sun.

-When growing succulents indoors, place them in an east- or west-facing window.
+Place indoor succulents in an east- or west-facing window when growing them.

 This will give them morning or afternoon sun, and they will be in the shade during the hottest part of the day.